wwoods/adversarial-explanations-cifar/README.md

 See `python main.py train --help` for additional information on these options.

-Training time varies greatly based on available GPU(s).  with both adversarial training and the robustness additions from the paper, training can take up to several days on a single computer.
-Turning off adversarial training leads to a significant speedup, and turning off robustness additions produces a smaller speedup.
+Training time varies greatly based on available GPU(s).
+With both adversarial training and the robustness additions from the paper, training can take up to several days on a single computer.
+Turning off either adversarial training or robustness additions would lead to a significant speedup.

 At the top of the `main.py` file are many `CAPITAL_CASE` variables which may be modified to affect the training process.
 Their definitions match those in the paper.

-### Prebuilt Networks

-The repository contains four prebuilt networks:

-1. `prebuilt/resnet44-standard.pt`: A standard ResNet-44 with no special training.
-2. `prebuilt/resnet44-adv-train.pt`: A ResNet-44 trained with `--adversarial-training`.
-3. `prebuilt/resnet44-all.pt`: A ResNet-44 trained with `--robust-additions`, `--adversarial-training`, and `--l2-min`.
-4. `prebuilt/resnet44-robust.pt`: A ResNet-44 trained with `--robust-additions`.

-These correspond with, but are not the same as, the networks denoted N1, N2, N3, and N4 in the paper.